 City Hall Has Some History

 On April 18, 1906 it took 28 seconds to destroy a building that took 27 years to build.
 Instead of rebuilding the damaged building, the city decided to start anew and build a structure so grand that it would mark the rebirth of city from unspeakable devastation.
 Since its opening, City Hall has seen everything from the repeal of Prohibition and the end of World War II to the marriage of Joe DiMaggio and Marilyn Monroe.
-Learn more about the history.

 Future Projects for Next 100 Years

 To usher in the next 100 years, the city is undertaking several projects that will catch the eye of visitors to Civic Center Plaza.
 Frequently, the lighting of the building evolves to a colorful display of light to celebrate various civic functions from World Series championships with the San Francisco Giants and the annual Pride celebration to name a few.
 As City Hall moves into its second century, the time to rethink the lighting of the building has come.
 Efficiency, increased life expectancy and the flexibility of adding color at the touch of a control panel are the hallmarks of LED technology, which will replace all the incandescent lights over the next year.
 Aiming to provide an additional "wow" factor, the Centennial Planning Committee is working with Obscura Digital to install a lighting design system that would coordinate with the LED lighting.
 Hardware will be installed in various locations on City Hall and in the Civic Center area to project lighting designs onto the façade of City Hall.
-Learn more about the new projects.

 Come join in on the celebration of the "People's Palace" on Friday, June 19th from 6- 11 p.m. at Civic Center Plaza.
 The event will have live entertainment, featuring local musical talent performing hits from different eras throughout the past century, many gourmet food trucks and punctuated by a not-to-miss, after dark, multi-media projection experience on the exterior of City Hall.
-Learn more about the celebration.